DanBuchan/profile_drift_new/README.md

 1. PSIBlast drift with random pfam members
 2. distance matrix over the all v all pfam members
-3. hmmm generated seqs vs pfam-A for the selection of drift families is to fin relatives
+3. hmmm generated seqs vs pfam-A for the selection of drift families is to fin relatives - halfway through

 # To do